 If there is one aspect of this service that should be most widely understood it is that, above all else, the ombuds is an advocate not for any one individual, group or entity, but rather an independent, impartial resource committed to fairness, resolving conflicts and achieving mutually agreeable outcomes.

 In the Government Accountability Office’s Equal Employment Opportunity: Strengthening Oversight Could Improve Federal Contract Nondiscrimination Compliance report (September 2016), a recommendation was made that OFCCP review and enhance contractor compliance assistance and increase both transparency and communication with agency stakeholders.
-Meanwhile, similar feedback obtained through a series of Compliance Assistance Town Halls in 2017 and stakeholder meetings in 2018 led to the OFCCP Town Hall Action Plan.
-Today, after welcoming those stakeholder recommendations, the OFCCP Ombuds Service is an outlet for addressing stakeholder concerns while strengthening equal employment opportunities for protected classes of workers nationwide.
+Meanwhile, OFCCP obtained similar feedback through a series of compliance assistance and stakeholder meetings in 2018.
+After welcoming those stakeholder recommendations, the OFCCP Ombuds Service was instituted as an outlet for addressing stakeholder concerns while strengthening equal employment opportunities for protected classes of workers nationwide.